 What is Usyk’s Boxing Style

-Usyk’s boxing name is the ‘The Cat’, and it’s no wonder he’s called that after watching him due to his slickness, agility and ‘pawing’ jab while in the ring.
+Usyk’s boxing name is the ‘The Cat’, and it’s no wonder he’s called that after watching him due to his slickness, agility, and ‘pawing’ jab while in the ring.

 Pawing Jab and Pressure

-Very much like Lomachenko, Usyk uses his a pawing jab in and out constantly with feints.
+Very much like Lomachenko, Usyk uses his footwork and pawing jab moving in and out constantly with feints.
 This is to gauge how his opponent will react to his movements.
-The Ukrainian is very intelligent in how he does this as he will throw jabs to simpl apply more pressure on his foe without using too much energy.
-This very much causes the competition to rush their work throwing unnecessary punches to stop or counter the pressure.
+The Ukrainian is very intelligent in how he does this as he will throw pawing jabs to simply apply more pressure on his competitor without using too much energy.
+This causes the opposition to rush their work throwing unnecessary punches to stop or counter the pressure.

-However, due to the elite level of footwork and defense Usyk has, he is very much able to move out the way, block punches or hit back with a brutal combination.
-If his the opponent manages to get through this Usyk once again keep applying that pressure with jab with constant movement to tire them out!
+However, due to the elite level of footwork and defense Usyk has, he is very much able to move out the way, block punches, or hit back with a brutal combination or power punch counter.
+If his opponent manages to get through this, Usyk once again keep applying that pressure with a jab with constant movement to tire them out!
 It truly is impressive!

-Combinations Punching and Finishing
+Combinations of Punching and Finishing

-This therefore helps him to create devastating punches when he throws a combination with the left hand.
+This, therefore, helps him to create devastating punches when he throws a combination with the left hand.

 High defense guard and slipping